 The below hi-resolutioin gallery aren't necessarily my best photos, they're just representative samples of what is possible with new low-light capabilities and those new 0.5X, 1.0X, and 2.0X lenses.
 I've been waiting for a high quality wide-angle lens in my pocket for about a decade now, and I'm so glad the technology is finally here.

-After 6 successful years testing and shipping well over 1,000 Xeon D Bundles, Wiredzone had to stop selling them in mid-2021 due to cost, supply, and logistics challenges.
-So far, Xeon D-1700/2700 (Ice Lake D) solutions are looking very promising for 2022, and I'm glad Pat Gelsinger is at Intel's helm.
-AMD's successor to 2018's AMD EPYC Embedded 3000 Series seems too far off.
+After 6 successful years testing then shipping well over 1,000 Xeon D Bundles, Wiredzone had to stop selling them in mid-2021 due to cost, supply, and logistics challenges.
+So far, Xeon D-1700/2700 (Ice Lake D) was a minor refresh for 2023, with Xeon D-1800/2800 (Granite Rapids D) refresh looking a little better for 2024.
+More cores, but still just PCIe Gen4 and DDR4.
+Looking ahead, I'm glad it's Pat Gelsinger at Intel's helm.
+I'm also grateful to have had the honor of working at VMware when Pat was the CIO there.
+I'll leave it at that, given the whole Broadcom thing.